tomsch420/phd-thesis/chapters/probabilistic_models.typ

 <sec:probabilistic_models>

 Understanding the relationships between multiple random variables lies at the heart of many scientific endeavors and especially machine learning.
 Joint probability distributions serve as a valuable tool for expressing these connections.
-However, efficiently representing and manipulating joint distributions, especially for high-dimensional scenarios, is a significant challenge.
+However, efficiently representing and manipulating joint distributions, especially for complex scenarios, is a significant challenge.

 While the previous section (@sec:probability_theory) focussed on the probability function as a whole, this section delves into the actual representations of joint probability distribution.
 The focus in the context of this thesis is on tractable distributions.